afarentino/getfit/README.md

 it solves, presents a way to do just that.

 ### Technologies Used
-(Spring Native, Spring Boot, Gradle, GraalVM, JUnit 5, Java 17)
+* Spring Native
+* Spring Boot
+* Gradle 7.x
+* JUnit 5
+* Java OpenJDK 17
+* GraalVM CE with Native Image Support

 ### Application Background